 Planting millions of acres of genetically similar plants has become a global phenomenon due to the high yields that these plants can produce under certain conditions.
 The problem with this, however, comes when environmental conditions change (good thing our climate is so stable…) or in the form of a crop epidemic (the potato famine sound familiar?).

-Large-scale farming of monocultures depends on massive amounts of synthetic fertilizers to replace nutrients that are continually drained from soil.
+Large-scale farming of monocultures depends on massive amounts of synthetic fertilizers to replace nutrients that are continually drained from the soil.
 This practice also requires high levels of synthetic pesticides to stave off insects that are attracted to certain crops.
-If farmers did not receive subsidies for growing commodity crops, then crop fields could be populated with a diverse mixture of plant species that can naturally fix nitrogen into soil and control insects.
+If farmers did not receive subsidies for growing commodity crops, then crop fields could be populated with a diverse mixture of plant species that can naturally fix nitrogen into the soil and control insects.

 5. Fossil Fuels and Carbon Emissions

-In the satirical web series “Farmed and Dangerous,” industrial farms begin feeding livestock “petro-pellets,” animal food that is really concentrated pills of fossil fuels.
+In the satirical web series “Farmed and Dangerous,” industrial farms begin feeding livestock “petro-pellets,” animal food that is concentrated pills of fossil fuels.
 While this outrageous practice does not happen in real life (…yet), it does highlight how heavily factory farms rely on fossil fuels to raise animals and grow crops.
-Synthetic fertilizers and pesticides are derived from petroleum, the majority of crops grown with the use of these chemicals are turned into animal feed – hence the comedic irony of cutting out the crop-middle man and just feeding animals straight petro.
+Synthetic fertilizers and pesticides are derived from petroleum, and the majority of crops grown with the use of these chemicals are turned into animal feed – hence the comedic irony of cutting out the crop-middle man and just feeding animals straight petro.

-Between transportation, synthetic fertilizers/pesticides, and the incredible amount of energy it takes to run Concentrated Animal Feeding Operations, factory farms use about 5.5 gallons of fossils fuels per acre.
+Between transportation, synthetic fertilizers/pesticides, and the incredible amount of energy it takes to run Concentrated Animal Feeding Operations, factory farms use about 5.5 gallons of fossil fuels per acre.
 The average farm in the United States spans 418 acres, meaning it will devour about 2,300 gallons of fossil fuels.
 Just think about how many thousands of farms there are across the globe…

 What You Can Do